bones-codes/the_colonel/README.md

 ## The Colonel Rootkit
 [Documentation](#documentation) | [Installation](#installation) | [Usage](#usage) | [Resources](#resources)

-Colonel is an experimental linux kernel module (rootkit) with an integrated keylogger.
+Colonel is an experimental linux kernel module (rootkit) and keylogger.
 Remote communication is handled through the included IRC bot.
 The Colonel is able to:
 * log keyboard input
 * grant root privileges
 * hide files